-- Headteacher also means Head of College and Principal - School also means College, Academy or Academies - MAT refers to Multi-Academy Trust
+- Headteacher also means Head of College and Principal - School also means College, Academy or Academies - References to school are taken to mean any school within the Four Cs Multi-Academy Trust

-- Where the employee has exhausted their sick pay entitlement, the salary payment made will be based on the number of hours worked during the phased return. - Where the employee has not exhausted their sick pay entitlement, the employee will be paid in accordance with the number of hours worked, or the occupational sick pay entitlement that would be payable if the employee remained off work due to sickness absence, whichever is the greater amount. - If the employee returns to work with a Fit Note which states 'may be fit for work', the employee should notify his/her Deputy Head/Business Manager immediately.
-The advice on the note will be discussed together with any additional measures that may be needed to facilitate the employee's return to work taking into account the doctor's advice.
-Consideration will be given as to how the advice impacts the employee, the job, the workplace, service delivery, students and colleagues.
-The doctor's comments, any of the return to work tick boxes and any other action that could facilitate a return to work will be considered with due regard to the Equality Act 2010.
-Options may include: - a phased return to work - altered hours - amended duties - consideration of redeployment - · workplace adaptations - other reasonable adjustments - 6.3 If a return to work is possible the agreed action plan will be documented and implemented.
+- 6.3 If a return to work is possible the agreed action plan will be documented and implemented.
 If it is not possible to provide the support suggested by the doctor, the employee will remain on sick leave and will not normally need to return to the doctor to obtain a revised Fit Note unless this is required in the circumstances.
 A review date will be set. - 6.4 Consideration will be given as to whether a risk assessment is required to ensure the health and safety of the employee in light of the reason for their ill health, for example a stress, ergonomic or more general risk assessment may be required. - The employee may return to work before the expiry of a Fit Note without going back to see their doctor, even if their GP has indicated that they need to assess them again.
-This will not breach the school's Employer's Liability Compulsory Insurance, providing a suitable risk assessment has taken place if required.
+This will not breach the school's Employer's Liability Compulsory Insurance, providing a suitable risk assessment has taken place if required and the employee feels able to work.